girlscript/winter-of-contributing/Python/Tkinter/READ.md

 ![image](https://user-images.githubusercontent.com/66876387/136184459-f006afbe-005b-4241-8490-eb0cf75bcf75.png)

-2)Place:- you can directly define where to place the widget
+### Place:- you can directly define where to place the widget

 ```